microsoft/oxa-tools/scripts/deploymentextensions/fixlowstorage/README.md

 #### Function

-We want to:
-- "Rotate" certain log files which are known to grow large (like mysql's "slow log").
+1. "Rotate" certain log files which are known to grow large (like mysql's "slow log").
 "Rotate" in this case means:
    * compress logs AND
    * move to a larger, attached storage
-- Alert (via email) when a machine's partition is running low on storage
+1. Alert (via email) when a machine's partition is running low on storage

 #### Implementation and Execution Overview